What is ALEKS?

 - The ALEKS PPL Assessment will be proctored using the remote proctoring system, Respondus LockDown Browser and Monitor.

-- Respondus requires the use of a webcam for the proctoring of the Placement Assessment.
+- Respondus requires the use of a webcam for the proctoring of the assessment.

-- We reserve the right to require a student to take a Placement Assessment in a proctored environment.
+- We reserve the right to require a student to take the assessment in a proctored environment.

 - Real numbers (including fractions, integers, and percentages)